Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

-Eq.~(\ref{matched}) is used in \babayagaNLO\ to generate events for Bhabha, $e^+e^-\to\mu^+\mu^-$ and $e^+e^-\to\gamma\gamma$~\cite{Balossini:2008xr} processes, with an indefinite number of extra photons to account for NLO and h.o.
+Equation (\ref{matched}) is used in \babayagaNLO\ to generate events for Bhabha, $\mathrm{e}^+\mathrm{e}^-\to\mu^+\mu^-$ and $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$~\cite{Balossini:2008xr} processes, with an indefinite number of extra photons to account for NLO and h.o.
 QED radiative corrections.
-Some numerical results and the estimate of the theoretical accuracy of the approach are sketched in the next sections.
+Some numerical results and an estimate of the theoretical accuracy of the approach are sketched in the next sections.